Dry Eye

 Features:

-• Clinically proven that after 30 days of use,the native tear secretion level is significantly increased by 56%[1], restoring the own tear secretion ability, truly relieving dry eyes from the root cause, or reducing dependence on eye drops.
+- Clinically proven that after 30 days of use,the native tear secretion level is significantly increased by 56%[1]restore the eye’s natural tear production, relieve dry eye from the root cause, or reduce reliance on artificial eye drops.

 How to use: